 The bottom line?
-Our all-around favorite is the durable stainless steel Coleman percolator, with a high capacity and an elegant design.
-If you have a smaller budget to work with, give the simple, durable Farberware 50124 Yosemite a try.
+Our pick for the all-around best stovetop coffee percolator is the durable stainless steel Coleman percolator, with a high capacity and an elegant design.
+If you have a smaller budget to work with, give the simple, durable Farberware Yosemite a try.
 The low price point and lifetime warranty may just make this streamlined model your pick.

 With so many options available, finding the best stovetop percolator for you can be a tricky and time-consuming proposition.
 We hope that our reviews of the eight best stovetop percolators, plus a few tips on their best features, help you choose between the wide range of models.
 Whether you want stainless steel or glass, a plastic knob or a glass one, we’ve got you covered.
 Now it’s time to get shopping!

 STILL LOOKING?
 Choose from our list of the 10 best coffee percolators.